 I am a legal anthropologist studying race, citizenship, and migration in Burma (Myanmar) and among the Burmese diaspora.
-I use historic, ethnographic, and visual studies methods to understand intersectional experiences of law and litigation.
-I earned my Ph.D. in Anthropology from the University of Wisconsin-Madison in 2023.
+I use historic, ethnographic, and visual studies methods to understand experiences of law and migration.
+I earned my Ph.D. in Anthropology from the University of Wisconsin-Madison in 2023, where my dissertation received distinction as the Social Sciences/Humanities section nominee for the national ProQuest Distinguished dissertation award.

 My current research focuses on the experience of irregular migrants leaving Burma in the wake of the nation’s 2021 military coup.